project-theory-probe/digital-garden/Kitty/How to address Care Labor?.md

 Quests:

-* To create the feeling of projecation, care labor needs to be understood and systemically addressed.
+* To create the feeling of [[Projecation]], care labor needs to be understood and systemically addressed.
 	* How?
 Do we pay or engage in a different economy?
 	* If we engage in a different, non-transactional economy, like "gift economy", would that prevent participation from people who NEED capital to survive (example: poor, unhealthy, disabled, stigmatized individuals)?
-* Does everyone involve in projecation required to have a "good management of wellbeing" (aka good practice of care)?
+* Does everyone involve in [[Projecation]] required to have a "good management of wellbeing" (aka good practice of care)?
 	* Will they most likely be from middle to upper class?
 * Addressing Care is to enter the realm of Morality, which makes the topic triggering to those who benefit from the status quo:
 	* What are the possible paths to include this in popular conversations without creating divisions?